mozilla-platform-ops/ronin_puppet/README.md

 ### vagrant

-[Vagrant](https://www.vagrantup.com/) is useful for testing the full masterless bootstrapping process.
+[Vagrant](https://www.vagrantup.com/) is useful for testing the full masterless bootstrapping process (test-kitchen handles this normally).

 Vagrant mounts this directory at /vagrant.